Visiting Information

 Behavior While Visiting

 Visitors must conduct themselves in an appropriate and courteous manner and must follow all visiting rules at all times.
-It is the inmate's responsibility to ensure their visitors are aware of all visiting rules and regulations.
+It is the resident’s responsibility to ensure their visitors are aware of all visiting rules and regulations.

 Visitors appearing to be under the influence of intoxicants will not be allowed entrance.